Earn 90 Day StoreCash> Learn More

 Most keen bakers have a set of pots and pans they use over and over again – their trusty, reliable (maybe slightly rusted) favourites.
 Picturing yours now?
 Steer clear of an induction cooktop then, as induction cooking uses electromagnetism to heat pans and cook, which means investing in new cookware that’s compatible.
 But what’s the baker’s choice?
 “In terms of baking, the team will use a cooktop to melt chocolate or butter, so we prefer gas because we can control the flame ourselves,” explains Alex Cadger.

-Shop Bakers’s Cooktop
+Shop Baker’s Cooktop

 The Baker’s Rangehood